datacraft-dsc/DEPs/6/README.md

 ### Inputs/outputs

-The invoke service can accept
+The invoke service must accept
 - one or more inputs
   - each of which must have a name and type*,
 - return one or more outputs
   - each of which must have a name and type.

-Currently, type *types* of inputs have been defined
+The *types* of inputs/outputs accepted are:

-- asset: these are registered Ocean assets
+- asset: these are registered Ocean assets identified by the asset DID
 - string : string formatted data passed to the invocation.

 The value supported by each input are the following:

 - *asset* type is represented by a map with 2 keys:
-  - asset_id: the asset id
+  - asset_id: the asset DID
   - purchase_token: a token indicating proof of purchase.
 This field is optional.__

 Example: